-There's no sound, or it's very quiet
+■ There's no sound, or it's very quiet

 Make sure that the digital input source is selected properly.
-46 Make sure that all audio connecting plugs are pushed in all the way.
+48 Make sure that all audio connecting plugs are pushed in all the way.
 16 Make sure that the inputs and outputs of all components are connected properly.
 17-20 Make sure that the polarity of the speaker cables is correct, and that the bare wires are in contact with the metal part of each speaker terminal.
 13 Make sure that the input source is properly selected.
 23 Make sure that the speaker cables are not shorting.
 13 Check the volume.
 The AV receiver is designed for home theater enjoyment.
 It has a wide volume range, allowing precise adjustment.
 If the MUTING indicator is flashing on the display, press the remote controller's Muting to unmute the AV receiver.
-41 While a pair of headphones is connected to the Phones jack, no sound is output from the speakers.
-41 If there's no sound from a DVD player connected to an HDMI IN, check the DVD player's output settings, and be sure to select a supported audio format. - Check the digital audio output setting on the connected device.
+42 While a pair of headphones is connected to the Phones jack, no sound is output from the speakers.
+43 If there's no sound from a DVD player connected to an HDMI IN, check the DVD player's output settings, and be sure to select a supported audio format.
+Check the digital audio output setting on the connected device.
 On some game consoles, such as those that support DVD, the default setting is off.
-With some DVD-Video discs, you need to select an audio output format from a menu. - If your turntable uses an MC cartridge, you must connect an MC head amp, or an MC transformer.
+With some DVD-Video discs, you need to select an audio output format from a menu.
+If your turntable uses an MC cartridge, you must connect an MC head amp, or an MC transformer.
 Make sure that none of the connecting cables are bent, twisted, or damaged. - Not all listening modes use all speakers.
-35 Specify the speaker distances and adjust the individual speaker levels.
-48 Make sure that the speaker setup microphone is not still connected.
-The input signal format is set to " PCM " or " DTS ".
-Set it to " Off ".
-57
+35 0 '0 4 1 1' 4 1 1' 4 4 -4 individual speaker levels.